 It is not that good with the unidirectional rotating bezel.
 I didn’t spend much time rotating the part, but I had an impression that it will be too damn slippery to move when wet: there are just not enough notches on the bezel for a firm grasp.

 The dial of the watch is organized in such a way, so that in normal conditions the pair of open-worked hour and minute hands looks somewhat superfluous here.
 The LCD display of the watch offers all the necessary information in an easy to grasp, logical way.
 As you can see on the pictures, the numbers look very contrast and are quite bold so that even persons with poor eyesight can easily read current time and other necessary information, such as water temperature and barometric pressure.

 For dark places, there is an electro-luminescent backlight that illuminates the timekeeper’s dial for a couple of seconds after you push the button at 6 o’clock.
 Well, I would prefer it to glow just a couple of seconds longer, but it was possibly limited in order to conserve some energy (the CR1620-type battery is expected to last around two years if you are not excessively enthusiastic about the backlighting feature.)

 The piece is equipped with some mineral glass that, predictably, comes without any anti-reflective treatment.
 Still, I don’t think that this is a problem for a more than affordable tool watch.

 The titanium bracelet, too, seems to be quite comfortable.
 At least, it didn’t try to depilate my hairy wrist.
 My only great complaint here is about the safety clasp that holds in place the folding buckle: every time I tried to open it, I had a feeling that I will break my nail.
 Well, I hope that it will get better with time.

 VERDICT: The watch looks cheap, but does its job well.
-It is worth every penny the Japanese brand asks for it.
+It is definitely worth every penny the Japanese brand asks for it.

 Casio Sea Pathfinder in Titanium (Ref.
 SPF-60D-7AV-ER) watch specification